 For additional details, select a driver above or a division from the interactive Trefis split for T-Mobile at the top of the page.

 T-Mobile US is the second-largest wireless communications services provider in the United States, providing voice, messaging, and data in the postpaid, prepaid, and wholesale markets.
 The company had over 110 million subscribers as of the end of Q3 2022.
 T-Mobile acquired smaller rival Sprint in April 2020.

 We estimate that the Postpaid Mobile Plans & Phones segment is more valuable than the Prepaid Mobile Plans & Phones segment due to:

-T-Mobile had close to 47 million branded postpaid phone subscribers in 2019 as compared to about 21 million prepaid subscribers.
+T-Mobile had close to 73 million postpaid phone subscribers as of early 2023, compared to about 21 million prepaid subscribers.
 Moreover, the postpaid mobile market in the United States is significantly larger than the prepaid phone market, with postpaid plans accounting for roughly 4 out of 5 wireless phone connections in the country.

-Monthly ARPUs for T-Mobile's postpaid users are roughly 30% higher compared to ARPU's for its prepaid users, on account of higher data and voice usage.
+Monthly ARPUs for T-Mobile's postpaid users are higher compared to ARPUs for its prepaid users, on account of higher data and voice usage.
 Moreover, postpaid users are more loyal, leading to lower churn rates.
 This translates to lower customer retention expenses and better margins.